Is Flammability A Physical Or Chemical Property

 Q: Can a substance be flammable without being a chemical compound?

 A: While most flammable substances are chemical compounds, elemental substances can also be flammable.
-For example, white phosphorus (P₄) is a highly reactive element that ignites spontaneously in air.
+As an example, white phosphorus (P₄) is a highly reactive element that ignites spontaneously in air.

 Q: Is flammability a constant property?